clinfo/kGCN/KNIME/README.md

 export GCNK_PYTHON_PATH=~/KNIME_GCN-K/python.sh
 export PYTHONPATH=$GCNK_SOURCE_PATH:$PYTHONPATH
 ```
-If you want to use these settings as defaults,
+If you want to use these settings as the default,
 you can add these lines to the end of `~/.bashrc`.

 ### Notification

-If the following error is occurred,
+If the following error occurred,
 ```
 ImportError: Something is wrong with the numpy installation.
 While importing we detected an older version of numpy in ['/home/furukawa/anaconda3/envs/GraphCNN/lib/python3.5/site-packages/numpy'].